 The idea was to have a clock that does everything.
 The 3 main things I want to integrate in this project are:

-1) Connect the clock to a bed shaker so my alarm clock can wake me up discretely without waking up my roommate, but also the ability to wake me up in a super noisy fashion by playing an alarm tone through my speaker system for when I really need to wake up.
+1) Connect the clock to a bed shaker so my alarm clock can wake me up discretely without waking up my roommate, but also retain the ability to wake me up in a super noisy fashion by playing an alarm tone through my speaker system for when I really need to wake up.

-3) Display time using nixie cathode tubes displays.
+3) Display time using nixie tube displays.